-The Lion’s Mane forms a spectacular whitish cushion of tiered clusters of pendant spines or teeth, which can be as long as 3 in (80 mm) and look like a beard or mane.
-The fruit body is soft and white when young, sometimes with flesh-colored tints, becoming yellowish, then dirty brown when bruised or with age.
-It is normally broadly attached to the tree, with at most only a rudimentary stem (5).
+Lion Mane belongs to the Hericiacase family and resides in broadleaf woodland.
+It usually grows on older beech, maple, oak, and fallen logs.
+It forms a spectacular whitish cushion of tiered clusters of pendant spines or teeth, which can be as long as 3 in (80 mm) and look like a beard or mane.
+The fruit body is soft and white when young, sometimes with flesh-colored tints which become yellowish and then dirty brown when with age or when bruised.

-- Cut the mushroom into 1/2 inch steaks.
+- Cut the mushroom into 1/2-inch pieces.

 - Cook for 5 to 7 minutes and flip.